linkedin/css-blocks/README.md

 >
 > The `extends` property is only available in the `:scope` selector.
 If you use it in any other selector, it will be ignored.

 An extending block is able to re-define any property on any style it inherits from.
-Styles defined in the extending block will **always** take priority over the definitions
+CSS declarations defined in the extending Block will **always** take priority over the definitions inherited by the same named Style in the base Block.

 > 🔮 **Future Feature: Extension Constraints**
 >
 > Sometimes, properties inside of a component are **so** important, that authors may want to constrain the values that extenders and implementors are able to set.
 In the near future, css-blocks will enable this use case through the custom `constrain()` and `range()` CSS functions.
 You can come help out over on Github to make this happen faster!

+# Style Composition
 ## Block Paths
 As your Blocks begin interacting with each other in increasingly complex ways, you will find yourself needing to reference specific classes or states on another Block, as you'll see later in this document.
 You do this using a small query syntax called a [Block Path](./packages/css-blocks/src/BlockSyntax/BlockPath.ts).